By Kylan Gibbs, CEO and Co-founder, Inworld AI

 What voice should I use for patient intake?

 Start with a warm, calm voice and tune the conversational pacing through SSML breaks.
-The default voice "Sarah" works for many use cases; the full library of 271+ voices includes options across demographics.
+The default voice "Sarah" works for many use cases; the voice library includes options across demographics.
 For branded patient experiences, clone your healthcare team's voice or a licensed voice via instant voice cloning (5-15 seconds of audio).

 How do I keep PHI out of vendor logs?